-- Open space such as children's playgrounds, and upgrades to Hyde Park and Belmore Park; - Public Domain improvements such as George Street public domain enhancements associated with the Light Rail, laneway improvements and public toilets; - Community Facilities such as Prince Alfred Park pool, the community creative hub and new Darling Square library fitout; and - Roads, Traffic and Transport facilities such as city centre cycleways, street upgrades and pedestrian crossings.
+- Open space such as children's playgrounds, and upgrades to Hyde Park and Belmore Park; - Public Domain improvements such as George Street public domain enhancements associated with the Light Rail, laneway improvements and public toilets; - Community facilities such as Prince Alfred Park pool, the City of Sydney Creative Studios fitout (Bathurst Street) and new Darling Square library fitout; and - Roads, Traffic and Transport facilities such as city centre cycleways, street upgrades and pedestrian crossings.

-These works are programmed for delivery in the timeframes described in the schedule of works at Appendix B to this Plan.
+These works are programmed for delivery in the timeframes described in the Schedule of Works at Appendix B to this Plan.